Urgent: Support Afghanistan

 POVERTY AND HUNGER

-It is likely that the Taliban will halt the education of girls or close universities.
+The Taliban will likely halt the education of girls or close universities.
 Without education, the youngest generation will not have the opportunity to contribute to the development of their country.
-The situation in Afghanistan is likely to return to its pre-2001 state, when opium and other drug production was the largest sector of the economy.
+The situation in Afghanistan is likely to return to its pre-2001 state when opium and other drug production was the largest sector of the economy.
 Young Afghans, unable to find work in their own country, will increasingly migrate abroad.
-However, reducing education will cause problems in finding their way in the economies of more developed countries.
+However, reducing education will cause problems in finding their way into the economies of more developed countries.
 The fate of girls will be particularly dramatic, as the lack of educational opportunities for them in high school and college will further limit their ability to seek a better life outside of Afghanistan.

 All Afghans, regardless of their wealth, are likely to meet the criteria for refugee status in any country, including Poland.
 The basis for granting refugee status is to prove persecution in one’s own country, which will not be difficult as Afghanistan is ruled by the Taliban.